JoaoVCMiranda/JoaoVCMiranda.github.io/_posts/2024-05-27-shor-s-algorithm.md

 ## Next steps
-In the next posts, I`ll write about the Quantum Phase Estimation algorithm and then summarize these posts to explain Shor's algorithm for asymmetric cryptography like RSA.
+In the next posts, I'll write about the Quantum Phase Estimation algorithm and then summarize these posts to explain Shor's algorithm for asymmetric cryptography like RSA.
 For symmetric cryptography AES, first I'd need to write about amplitude amplification and the Grover's algorithm

-## Have you followed this principles ?
-- [X] Clarity (Is the explanation easy to follow ?)
-- [X] Make the video interesting with nice animations
-- [X] Do not exceed 90s
+{% include embed/youtube.html id='nMNvtoZdcAw' %}

 ## References
 [^fn-nth-1]: [Shor's Algorithms](https://www.classiq.io/insights/shors-algorithm-explained)